Jorge Sotomayor Tello

-Jorge Manuel Sotomayor Tello (25 March 1942 – 7 January 2022) was a Peruvian-born Brazilian mathematician who worked on differential equations., bifurcation theory, differential equations of classical geometry.
+Jorge Manuel Sotomayor Tello (25 March 1942 – 7 January 2022) was a Peruvian-born Brazilian mathematician who worked on differential equations, bifurcation theory, and differential equations of classical geometry.

-He is the son of Alfonso Sotomayor Ibarra, an accountant, and Clara Rosa Tello de Sotomayor, a housewife.
-Brother of Vilma, Luis, Carlos and Alfonso.
-He was married to Marilda Antonia de Oliveira Sotomayor.
-Father of Leonardo and Mariana.
+He is one of five sons of Alfonso Sotomayor Ibarra, an accountant, and Clara Rosa Tello de Sotomayor.
+He was married to Marilda Antonia de Oliveira Sotomayor and had two children.

-Sotomayor earned his Ph.D. from the IMPA in 1964 under the supervision of Maurício Peixoto at the age of 22 years.
+Sotomayor earned his Ph.D. from the IMPA in 1964 under the supervision of Maurício Peixoto at the age of 22.

-In the dissertation Estabilidade Estrutural de Primeira Ordem e Variedades de Banach (First order structural stability and Banach manifolds) he presented a geometric reinterpretation and extension of the fruitful notions and results relating bifurcations and stability that were introduced by A. A. Andronov and E. A. Leontovich.
+In the dissertation Estabilidade Estrutural de Primeira Ordem e Variedades de Banach ("First order structural stability and Banach manifolds") he presented a geometric reinterpretation and extension of the fruitful notions and results relating bifurcations and stability that were introduced by A. A. Andronov and E. A. Leontovich.

-Sotomayor visited the University of California at Berkeley during 1966–1968, where he witnessed the great developments in dynamical systems of that period which took place under the leardship of Stephen Smale.
+Sotomayor visited the University of California at Berkeley during 1966–1968.